braveulysses/auth-explorer/README.md

 7. The Auth UI performs a GET of the continue redirect URI.
 This redirects the browser to the redirecct URI of the client application from step 1.
 The client receives either a set of tokens or an error.

 The Auth Explorer does its best to guide you to the next step based on the last response received from the Auth API.

+### Example usage

+This example walks through the process of authentication using a single factor, username/password.
+Assume that the user has not logged in before and has not provided consent for the scopes to be requested.

+1. From the Auth Explorer's OAuth request screen, leave the OAuth 2/OpenID Connect request parameters at their defaults, and click **Request access token**.
+2. The Broker's authorization endpoint will redirect the browser back to the Auth Explorer.
+The next URL to request will be provided as the `flow` parameter, which will be prepopulated in the Auth Explorer's _URL_ field.
+Click **GET** to request it.
+3. The Auth Explorer's main interface will now display, with an editor containing the response just received from the Broker, which is a _login_ resource.
+You will chiefly interact with the Broker by modifying these responses and submitting them.
+Scroll down to find the Username Password authenticator form and fill in the _Username_ and _Password_ fields.
+Click **Set**.
+If you scroll back up to the request/response editor, you'll see that the username and password that you just entered were added to the `urn:pingidentity:scim:api:messages:2.0:UsernamePasswordAuthenticationRequest` object in the request.
+Click `PUT` to send the request.
+4. A success response will be returned.
+Scroll down to the _Followup URL_ and click **Set request URL**.
+This will set the URL to be requested next by the Auth Explorer.
+Now click **GET**.
+5. An authorization endpoint response will be returned with a `flow_uri` field.
+Notice that the endpoint in the URL is `/authentication/approve`.
+This tells you that the next flow will be the consent/approval flow.
+Click **Set request URL**, then click **GET**.
+6. An _approve_ resource will be returned.
+Click **Approve scopes**.
+Note how the request body changes.
+Find one of the optional scopes and click **Grant optional scope**.
+Again, note how the request body changes.
+Click **PUT** to submit the approval.
+7. The response should show that the optional scope was granted.
+Scroll down to the _Followup URL_ and click **Set request URL**, then click **GET**.
+8. An authorization endpoint response will be returned with a `continue_redirect_uri` field.
+Scroll down to the _Continue Redirect URI_ and click **Set request URL**.
+Click **GET**.
+9. The browser will be redirected back to the OAuth 2 redirect URI specified in the first step.
+The redirect response should include an access token and an ID token.

 ## Customizing the Auth Explorer